vincent-pli/mcphost/README.md

 ### Global Flags
 - `--config`: Specify custom config file location
 - `--message-window`: Set number of messages to keep in context (default: 10)

-## Requirements 📋

-- Go 1.18 or later
-- For Claude: An Anthropic API key
-- For Ollama: Local Ollama installation with desired models
-- One or more MCP-compatible tool servers

 ## MCP Server Compatibility 🔌